yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

     </os-sla:sla>
 {% endhighlight %}

-The devices allocation inside a machine is managed via `/tmp/blobstore/devices/device-per-space.properties` file.
-You can override this file location using the `com.gs.blobstore-devices` system property.
+The device allocation per a machine is managed via `/tmp/blobstore/devices/device-per-space.properties` file.
+You can override this file location using the `com.gs.blobstore-devices` system property when setting the `GSC_JAVA_OPTIONS`.
 Each time a blobstore space is deployed an Entry is added to this file.

 # BlobStore Space re-deploy
 When you undeploy a blobstore space use the `XAP_HOM/bin/undeploy-grid.groovy` comes with the RPM.
 It undeploys the blobstore space and restart all its GSCs.